troyane/GoodHabits/docs/tutorial.md

 Code is self explanatory, on button click it will access `HabitsListPage`'s attached property [`navigationStack`] and pop every page inside stack except first and push page by its id `detailPageComponent`.

-You may see that as soon as you get into `HabitDetailPage`, button `Back` appears on navigation bar.
-It will [`pop`] your current page and get you to previous page in stack.
+You may see that as soon as you get into `HabitDetailPage`, button `Back` appears on the navigation bar.
+It will [`pop`] your current page and get you to the previous page in stack.

-Prepare rest of pages required for application, so we can do application navigation as it is expected.
+Prepare rest of pages required for the application so we can do application navigation as it is expected.

 # Data structures

-Main task of application is to create and store information, so used data structures is vital question.
+The main task for the application is to create and store information, so used data structures are a vital question.

-To simplify testing process and to get instant results, lets create file `qml/js/testData.js` and use it as data source for now.
+To simplify the testing process and to get instant results, let's create file `qml/js/testData.js` and use it as data source for now.
 We could easily use [imported JavaScript resources in QML](https://doc.qt.io/qt-5/qtqml-javascript-imports.html).

 ## Habits data structure

 Let's define all required fields for Habit structure.
 There should be:

 * `id` as a unique identifier, key value,
-* `title` -- name of habit,
+* `title` -- the name of habit,
 * `description` -- optional detailed description of habit,
-* `icon` -- text identifier of icon used for habit,
+* `icon` -- text identifier of the icon used for habit,
 * `duration` -- float number that represents default amount of time  in hours spent on habit,
-* `time` -- string that contains default time of the day that best suitable for habit,
+* `time` -- a string that contains default time of the day that best suitable for habit,
-* `days` -- string containing comma separated day values best suitable for habit.
+* `days` -- a string containing comma-separated day values best suitable for habit.

 Example of such predefined habit could be next one:
 ```js